What is Biotin?

 What is biotin used for in the body?

-So now we know a little bit of background, what is biotin used for in the body?
-It actually plays an important role in a number of different areas, here are just a few of them.
+So now we know a little bit of background, what is it used for in the body?
+Biotin actually plays an important role in a number of different areas, here are just a few of them.

 Backup Fuel for the Brain